 What are the 10 common electrical problems and solutions?

-It is difficult to pinpoint the exact issue without an inspection.
-Common problems include flickering lights, tripped breakers, outlets not working, and electrical shocks.
-Solutions vary depending on the root cause but often involve repairs or replacements by a qualified electrician.
+Pinpointing the exact issue can be tricky without a proper inspection.
+Common hiccups include flickering lights, tripped breakers, non-functioning outlets, and electrical shocks.
+Solutions usually depend on what’s causing the problem, often requiring repairs or replacements by a skilled electrician.

 What is the most common electrical failure?